trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   around the socket program by sandboxing the Effect and handling the resulting `Cause` in the Effect pipeline before the Fastify fire-and-forget `runPromise` boundary.
+- The client RPC acquisition cause tap slice removed the Promise `.catch` used only to update connection state on runtime/client acquisition failure.
+  `effect-rpc-client.ts` now uses `Effect.tapCause` and `Cause.pretty` before
+  the public Promise boundary.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.